noisebridge/PythonClass/winter2016/functions_omnibus.md

             """ Lets see what z is in each scope.

             What will we see for each value of z?

+            After this, remove the assignment of z in each function and see what happens.
+            Finally, add the assignment back and uncomment the BEFORE_ASSIGNMENT print lines.
             """

             #